Old-Earth or Evolutionary Creation?

 Robert Stewart, Deborah Haarsma, Hugh Ross, and Kenneth Samples

-2. Biblical Authority: What Is the Nature of Biblical Authority?
+2. Biblical Interpretation: What Is the Nature of Biblical Authority?

 Steve Lemke, John Walton, and Kenneth Samples

-3. The Original Couple: What Are the Range of Viable Positions Concerning Adam and Eve?
+3. The Original Couple: What is the Range of Viable Positions Concerning Adam and Eve?